ContentsMayBeHot/RivalsofAetherSupervisedLearning/readme.md

 Launch Anaconda Prompt, activate the project environment, change to the SerpentAI setup folder, and run the following commands: 1) **serpent activate SerpentRivalsofAetherGamePlugin**, and 2) **serpent activate SerpentRivalsofAetherGameAgentPlugin**.
 You can also run **serpent plugins** to check available and activated plugins.

 To collect frames effectively we will need to override the game frame limiter setting for our game agent.
-Open {path to SerpentAI setup folder}/config/config.plugins.yml and update the FPS value for SerpentRivalsofAetherGameAgentPlugin.
+Open _{path to SerpentAI setup folder}/config/config.plugins.yml and update the FPS value for SerpentRivalsofAetherGameAgentPlugin_.

 Make sure Steam is running and _Rivals of Aether_ is installed.
 Finally, run **serpent launch RivalsofAether** and then run **serpent play RivalsofAether SerpentRivalsofAetherGameAgent COLLECT**.
 The game agent will begin collecting game frames and dumping them into binary files located in replays\frames.
 A directory structure like this will develop: